 Now in its 6th year of representing startups primarily in the technology space, we have already helped launch and incorporate almost 50 startups.
 Many of these startups have closed multiple rounds of early stage and venture capital financing, and a few have had exits via acquisition.
 Some of our clients have received funding from some of the top venture capital firms in the country and have been accepted into Silicon Valley accelerators to continue to grow their startup.
 The clients coming through our doors have spanned the technology sector including edtech, health technology, social community platforms, augmented reality, drone technology and countless other exciting areas.

 Join our mailing list to stay in touch about open client recruiting periods and upcoming events!

-The Clinic fills a need in the startup ecosystem for companies navigating the space between formation, user acquisition, seed and angel investor financing, and the first round of venture capital financing.
+The Startup Law Clinic fills a need in the startup ecosystem for companies navigating the space between formation, user acquisition, seed and angel investor financing, and the first round of venture capital financing.
 In such cases, cash for legal services is scarce, yet some of the most important decisions and biggest mistakes are made in these early stages.
-The Clinic will focus on helping founders avoid common mistakes in formation and early stage financings.
-Many of these mistakes become extremely costly as the startup grows making subsequent financings more difficult and expensive.
-In the early stages of a startup, the Clinic will specialize in representing the startups with formation, capitalization, user agreements, corporate governance and angel investor financings.
-As the startup matures, the Clinic and its law students can advise founders in venture capital transactions in collaboration with the startup's primary legal counsel.
+The clinic focuses on helping founders avoid common mistakes in formation and early stage financings.
+Many of these mistakes become extremely costly as the startup grows, making subsequent financings more difficult and expensive.
+In the early stages of a startup, the Clinic specializes in representing the startups with: